smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

     application accessed via the IBM Navigator for i), to assign a TLS Client certificate to the IBM i LSAM Operator Replay application.

-- Change the port number in the LSAM\'s Operator Replay Configuration to match the site\'s Secure Telnet Port number.
+- Change the port number in the LSAM's Operator Replay Configuration to match the site's Secure Telnet Port number.

-- Change the LSAM Operator Replay Configuration option for using TLS Security to \"Y\" = Yes.
+- Change the LSAM Operator Replay Configuration option for using TLS Security to "Y" = Yes.

 - After changing the TLS Security option to Yes, the Configuration program will display an extra configuration page dedicated to TLS